juji-io/datalevin/doc/upgrade.md

 For example, we want to upgrade a Datalog database that has been running in Datalevin 0.4.x to run in Datalevin 0.5.x.

-1. Download the latest versions of the both versions of `dtlv` tool.
-Rename the older version, i.e. 0.4.44 binary from `dtlv` to `dtlv-0.4`.
+1. Download the latest versions of both versions of `dtlv` tool.
+Rename the older version, e.g. 0.4.44 binary from `dtlv` to `dtlv-0.4`.

 ```
 wget https://github.com/juji-io/datalevin/releases/download/0.4.44/dtlv-0.4.44-macos-latest-amd64.zip